stefanovazzocell/stefanovazzocell/README.md

 On my free time I like ⛷️ skiing, 🥾 hiking, 🧳 traveling, and 👨‍💻 working on open source personal projects.

-Talk with me about privacy, security, networking, and Go.
+Talk with me about distributed systems, cloud computing, networking, and security.

 ---